kingzamzon/docs/docs/sdk/access-control/solana/siws-access-control.md

 As covered in the [overview](./overview.md), the Lit nodes currently have limited built-in support for authenticating signed Solana messages.
 They support deriving the Solana public key from signed data, but they do **not** perform any validation on what was signed.
 This means that any data signed by a specific Solana wallet will be accepted, which opens the door for signature malleability and replay attacks.

-This guide covers how to implement Sign-in With Solana (SIWS) authentication to provide access control using Lit Actions and Phantom's [SIWS specification](https://github.com/phantom/sign-in-with-solana/tree/main).
+This guide covers how to implement Sign-in With Solana (SIWS) authentication to provide access control using Lit Actions and Phantom's [SIWS specification](https://github.com/phantom/sign-in-with-solana/tree/main) allowing you to permit access to content encrypted with Lit to users on Solana.

 ## Prerequisites